VA-11 Hall-A: Bartending

 Although the ingredients are fictional, mixing them together creates nonfictional cocktails as well, such as the Piledriver or Blue Fairy.
 To add additional variety, patrons at the bar may ask for single, multiple, or one large drink; these drinks can be served either aged or with ice.
 Players must also pay attention to infer what patrons actually want, which may be different from what they order.
 For example, a character might be feeling depressed and ask for a sweet drink, though the player instead giving them a shot of alcohol to help them forget their troubles would have a better effect.
 Alternately, the player may be able to make a character happy by talking to them instead of letting them feed on their alcoholism.
 At various points, the player can also tweak the customer's drink, such as adding Karmotrine to a cocktail that was previously non-alcoholic.
 In these ways, the player creates new scenarios as they advance in the game.

 Optional ingredients can be added to the drink, with its usage altering how much the drinker gets drunk.
 There are no dialogue options in VA-11 Hall-A, with the only interactivity being making clients' requested drinks.
 Most of the time, clients tell the player exactly what they want, though some can be more cryptic, for example by asking for a certain flavour.
 As such, VA-11 Hall-A contains nonlinear gameplay in the form of branching storylines, though it is dependent not on traditional choices but rather through the drinks the player prepares.
 There also exists a recipe book where the recipes to all drinks that can be made can be looked up.
-Sukeban Games says that they hope the book, which was a requested feature in the game's prologue, would make the bartending "feel more organic", as well as allowing players to experiment.
+Sukeban Games says that they hope the book, which was a requested feature in the game's prologue, would make the bartending "feel more organic", and allow players to experiment.

 While the characters drink, they also converse with the player.
-Depending on how well the player is able to recall drink recipes and create drinks to the clientele's preferences, such conversations change, as well as the overall plotline, which is relative to the player's overall competence.
+Depending on how well the player is able to recall drink recipes and create drinks to the clientele's preferences, such conversations change and the overall plotline changes as well.
 Designer Christopher Ortiz noted that the bartending mechanics in VA-11 Hall-A were made to deliberately "tease the player's mind into doing things out of the box", as opposed to "play[ing] through [it] like a machine, always serving what the patron want[s] and never questioning what they [are] doing."
-Traditional visual dialogue options which the player could choose, however, were deliberately avoided as they interfered with the subtlety of the game.
+Traditional visual dialogue options which the player could choose were deliberately avoided as they interfered with the subtlety of the game.